“That which is Purely Aware is sometimes said to be the Other because Pure Awareness is Other than all that appears in Consciousness.”

 This statement seems contradictory to me.
 How can “Pure Awareness” be “Other than all that appears in consciousness,” which seems to imply a separation?
 It’s as if consciousness EXCLUDES awareness (the tree of knowledge of good and evil), while awareness INCLUDES consciousness (the tree of life).
 Am I missing something here?
 Or is this only a matter of semantics and I’m obsessing over the precise meaning of words?

-Consequently, because language is rooted in concepts of Mind, and that which is conceptual, by its very nature, cannot BE that which is non-conceptual, it is impossible to write of the non-dualistic aspect of Absolute Reality, as regards the Totality of Consciousness expressing, as a Whole, in anything but conceptual terms.
-Thus, language, by its very nature, can do nothing more than point to that which is non-dualistic or Other than conceptual, utilizing words that are rooted in concepts of Mind.
+Consequently, because language is rooted in concepts of Mind, and that which is conceptual, by its very nature, cannot BE that which is non-conceptual, it is impossible to speak or write of the non-dualistic aspect of Absolute Reality regarding the Totality of Consciousness expressing, in any way other than conceptual terms.
+Thus, language, by its very nature, can do nothing more than point to that which in Truth is holistic in nature and thus is inclusive of concepts of Mind, as well as that which is Aware of concepts of Mind, as such arise in Consciousness - as One, Whole Reality, sometimes called Absolute Reality.

-Keeping this fact in mind (that language is dualistic in nature), the word “Other,” as expressed in these writings, points to that which is Other than that which arises in Consciousness or Other than concepts of Mind.
-And that which is Other than concepts of Mind, in the context of the duality/non-duality paradigm, is that which is Aware of concepts, as they arise.
+With this in mind (that language is dualistic in nature, while Awareness is not), the word “Other,” as expressed in these writings, points to that which is Other than that which arises in Consciousness or Other than concepts of Mind.
+And that which is Other than concepts of Mind, in the context of the duality/non-duality paradigm, is that which is Aware of concepts, as such arise.
 And that which is Aware cannot BE a concept of Mind or it would not BE Aware.
 Awareness cannot be a concept because concepts are not Aware.
-On the other hand, that which is Other than concepts must be Aware for Conscious Awareness to occur.
+On the other hand, that which is Other than concepts must be Aware for Consciousness to come into Being in any form at all.

-So, we could parse words ‘til the cows come home – describing, analyzing and redefining the duality/non-duality paradigm – and never actually awaken unto the living Truth of what actually is so in the Present Moment - Now.
+So, we could parse the meaning of words ‘til the cows come home – describing, analyzing and redefining the duality/non-duality paradigm – and never actually awaken unto the living Truth of what actually is so in the Present Moment - Now.
 This is because the fundamental obfuscation continues to play a role in our inquiry.
-Words cannot realize that which is beyond words, they can only point to the possibility of same.
-And awakening unto that which is beyond words only occurs absent identification with thoughts, concepts or images that arise in Consciousness, regardless of how such are described, defined or explained.
+Words (which are concepts) cannot bring about, in and of themselves, a Realization of living Truth in the Present Moment that lies beyond the meaning of words.
+They can only point to the possibility of same.
+And awakening unto that which is beyond words only occurs absent egoic identification with thoughts, concepts or images that arise in Consciousness, regardless of how such are described, defined or explained conceptually.

-Ultimate Clarity in this regard only occurs in a moment when attachments to ANY and ALL concepts that arise in Consciousness are completely done away (as in, disintegrate and die) and in that vacuum or space, call it what we will, absent attachment to any concept or ‘thing’ at all, Pure Awareness IS.
+Ultimate Clarity in this regard only occurs in a moment when egoic attachment to ANY and ALL concepts that arise in Consciousness is completely done away (thus, disintegrate and pass away) and in that vacuum of Absolute Silence, if you will, absent egoic attachment to any and all concepts of Mind, Pure Awareness IS.

 The complete version of the original commentary quoted in your above inquiry continued as follows: